 Hay Farm Heavy Horse Centre is ran on a 'not-for-profit' basis and all activities are carried out to raise funds which are ploughed back into the centre for running costs and continual development.
 There is no set charge to visit, however we do ask if you would consider leaving a donation and a comment in our visitors book.

 Hay Farm is now the only Rare Breed Approved Conservation Centre in the Country, which is dedicated to the Heavy Horses.
 Not only will visitors see the Clydesdales Heavy Horses, but also other animals which would have been common place in the era of the working horse.
-These include the now very rare British Lop Eared pigs - Thelma and Louise, The Sebastopol Geese - George and Mildred, along with the Oxford & Lincolnshire Longwool sheep.
+These include the now very rare British Lop Eared pigs - Our lovely boar Dominic with his girls Fleur, Louise and Letty.
+The Sebastopol Geese along with the Oxford & Lincolnshire Longwool sheep.

 Hay Farm is located on Ford and Etal Estate, Northumberland, in an area of oustanding natural beauty.
 The farm is easily recognisable from a distance by its large brick chimney and is located between Ford & Etal on the B6354.

 The main objective of the Centre is to raise awareness of the importance that the heavy horses played within our history before the introduction of mechanical power.
 Visitors have the opportunity to view the large collection of horse drawn machinery, learn of their history and peruse other artefacts and memorabilia from the era of the heavy horses.
 This gives an ideal setting for grandparents to educate younger family members of life gone by.